 In the town of Port Stanley in the Falkland Islands, the Christ Church Cathedral stands on Ross Road.
 Designed by Sir Arthur Blomfield and built between 1890 and 1892 using local stone and brick, the church is the southernmost Anglican cathedral in the world.

 You will undoubtedly recognize this church if you’ve spent any time in the Falkland Islands, as it appears on the reverse side of each of the country’s pound banknotes.
-If, however, this is your first time, you’re more likely to identify it for the giant monument made of bone that stands outside it.
+However, if this is your first time, you’re more likely to identify it for the giant monument made of bone that stands outside it.
 Known as the whalebone arch, this monument is made from the jaws of two blue whales.
-Since 1933, it has stood outside the church to commemorate 100 years of British rule (though Argentinians—who also claim the Falkland Islands as their own—may have a few things to say about this).
+Since 1933, it has stood outside the church to commemorate 100 years of British rule (though Argentinians — who also claim the Falkland Islands as their own — may have a few things to say about this).

 Santiago Metropolitan Cathedral in Santiago